Retail Insider ‘Transforming Retail Awards’ 2020

-Retail Insider is proud to launch its third ‘Transforming Retail’ Awards for 2019 after the success of last year.
+Retail Insider is proud to launch its fourth ‘Transforming Retail’ Awards for 2020 after the success of last year.
 The aim of the awards is to showcase the best examples of innovation in retail technology across the sector.

 We would like to invite relevant organisations to apply to be shortlisted in the relevant categories.